Federal Bureau of Investigation: Special FBI teams

 In 1982, the FBI formed an elite unit to help with problems that might arise at the 1984 Summer Olympics to be held in Los Angeles, particularly terrorism and major-crime.
 This was a result of the 1972 Summer Olympics in Munich, Germany, when terrorists murdered the Israeli athletes.
 Named the Hostage Rescue Team, or HRT, it acts as a dedicated FBI SWAT team dealing primarily with counter-terrorism scenarios.
 Unlike the special agents serving on local FBI SWAT teams, HRT does not conduct investigations.
 Instead, HRT focuses solely on additional tactical proficiency and capabilities.
 Also formed in 1984 was the Computer Analysis and Response Team, or CART.

-From the end of the 1980s to the early 1990s, the FBI reassigned more than 300 agents from foreign counter-intelligence duties to violent crime, and made violent crime the sixth national priority.
+From the late 1980s to the early 1990s, the FBI reassigned more than 300 agents from foreign counter-intelligence duties to violent crime, and made violent crime the sixth national priority.
 With cuts to other well-established departments, and because terrorism was no longer considered a threat after the end of the Cold War, the FBI assisted local and state police forces in tracking fugitives who had crossed state lines, which is a federal offense.
 The FBI Laboratory helped develop DNA testing, continuing its pioneering role in identification that began with its fingerprinting system in 1924.